Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Sadly and unsurprisingly, early “Black” horror films hired white actors in blackface and portrayed Black characters as a ruthless villains.
 A change came in the 1970s when the blaxploitation sub-genre emerged as a subgenre of exploitation films that prioritized Black actors and stories.
 For the first time in horror, Black characters were filling roles of dynamic characters that were not villains or victims.

 Hollywood needed Black filmmakers to provide a fresh perspective on the horror genre, and William Crain was one of the first to begin paving the way.
 Crain was a UCLA film school graduate and made a name for himself with the 1972 blaxploitation film Blacula.
 In his early career, it was evident that Crain wasn’t interested in using these directorial opportunities to speak on socio-political issues for his community.
 His success, however, paved the way for the potential of Black horror cinema.
-In late 20th century, Black horror was fairly uncharted territory, so the low budgets typically reflected on screen.
+In late 20th century, Black horror was fairly uncharted territory and the low budgets typically reflected on screen.
 So, filmmakers had made due with what they had.
 James Bond III who wrote, directed and starred in his own 1990 film Def by Temptation, alongside Samuel L. Jackson.
 Ernest Dickerson started his career as Spike Lee’s cinematographer, but found success as a director in the Black horror business.
 His directorial work starred celebrities such as Snoop Dogg, Jada Pinkett Smith and Tupac.

 By the early 2000s, Black actors were making their way from the romance, drama and comedy worlds to shed some love on the horror genre.
 Even performers were making cross-over appearances into the horror films, including R&B singers Aaliyah and Kelly Rowland.
 The foundation for Black horror cinema had been set, and more and more filmmakers, writers and actors were climbing toward success.